ThalesGroup/k6client-ciphertrust/README.md

 - Script to create environment for k6 (assuming Ciphertrust Manager is already setup).

 ### Common prerequisites for all of the above methods
+1. This tool is supported only with Ciphertrust Manager version >= 2.7.0.

-1. Setup Linux system with Ubuntu with bash shell support.
+2. Setup Linux system with Ubuntu with bash shell support.

    Other Linux distributions also might work.
 We have tested with Ubuntu 20.04.3 LTS.

-2. Install k6 client by referring to Ubuntu installation steps available at:
+3. Install k6 client by referring to Ubuntu installation steps available at:
    https://k6.io/docs/getting-started/installation/

    Or just use the Docker image.
 See `run.sh`

-3. Install 'jq' utility:
+4. Install 'jq' utility:

     sudo apt-get update -y; sudo apt-get install -y jq